illumos/docs/docs/contributing/index.md

 channel](../community/#irc-channels) for advice on the particular area you're interested in.
-For larger bodies of work, it is worth writing an [illumos Project Discussion (IPD)](https://github.com/illumos/ipd) document that describes your plan and seek feedback from advocates and others.
+For larger bodies of work, it is worth writing an [illumos Project Discussion (IPD)](https://github.com/illumos/ipd) document that describes your plan and seek feedback from core team members and others.

 ## Writing The Code